MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Resources such as images and fonts take a lot of memory.
 For every ``.list`` file, make sure that it does not embed any unused resource.
-Having unused resources in the :ref:`application classpath <application.classpath.mapping>` is OK as long as they are not listed in a ``.list`` file.
+Only resources declared in a ``.list`` file will be embedded.
+Other resources available in the :ref:`application classpath <application.classpath.mapping>` will not be taken into account.

 Fonts
 ^^^^^